Trump says he will announce Supreme Court pick by end of week after meeting with a top candidate for Ginsburg seat

 Much of Trump’s decision, however, will hinge on his interviews with the finalists.
 He told reporters that he might interview Lagoa — whom he has not met in person — when he visits Miami on an unrelated trip later this week.

-Trump has told advisers that he relishes a fight over the seat because it changes the topic of the campaign from coronavirus, shows voters he is fighting for them and that he believes Democrats will overplay their hand.
+Trump has told advisers that he relishes a fight over the seat because it changes the topic of the campaign from the coronavirus pandemic and shows voters he is fighting for them, and that he believes Democrats will overplay their hand.

 Trump said publicly on Monday that he was considering five women for the vacancy, but that it was unlikely he would interview all of them for the position.